Health and Nutrition

 College students face many day-to-day challenges – staying healthy through diet and exercise, maintaining good mental health, and keeping up relationships can be very difficult for students saddled with daily exams, quizzes, and projects.
-Thankfully, a few simple steps can be taken to make healthy living a breeze.
+Thankfully, a few simple steps taken with fitness and nutrition in college can be used to make healthy living a breeze.
 Incorporating a few minutes of exercise into your daily routine through walking or biking is a great way to stay fit, and learning to cook will give you the tools you need to make healthy dietary choices.
 Keep reading to find out more about staying healthy in college.

 Nutrition and Eating Right